-Looking for African comics, African comic PDFs, African graphic novels or African comic anthologies?
+Looking for African comics or comic books, African comic PDFs, African graphic novels or African comic anthologies?
 Welcome home.

 Brief Overview of African Comics

-Since about 2016, the rise in popularity of African comics has risen.
+Since about 2016, the popularity of African comics has risen.
 Many attribute this to the rise of superhero comic book movies particularly the ones produced by Marvel Studios.

 With this increased interest, many people began to wonder about the existence of comic books from Africa.
-Not stories like Black Panther which were created foreigners for the continent, but comics that were made by Africans on the continent.
+Not stories like Black Panther which were created by foreigners depicting the continent, but comics that were made by Africans on the continent.

 While many are oblivious, there’s a rapidly growing comic scene on the continent which isn’t only consuming what is produced by the big 3 (Marvel, DC and Image) but creating all-inclusive narratives from every corner of the continent.

-A testament to this narrative is the different comic conventions and gatherings across the continent, with a new one seemingly springing up every year such as Lagos Comic-Con, NerdCon, Nairobi Comic-Con, Fancon, Comic-Con Africa, Mboa BD, Lusaka Con, Comic Connect, UNICON, Abuja Comic-Con, ICON Comics and Games Convention, Comexposed and so on.
+A testament to this narrative is the different comic conventions and gatherings across the continent, with a new one seemingly springing up every year such as Lagos Comic-Con, NerdCon, Nairobi Comic-Con, Fancon, Comic-Con Africa, Mboa BD, Lusaka Con, Comic Connect, UNICON, Abuja Comic-Con, ICON Comics and Games Convention, Comexposed, Ibadan Comic Con, Comic Connect Africa and so on.